zamanisima/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+This will log 10 and then throw an error, x is a global variable and y is within scope of the function and cannot be used outside of it.

 ## Question 3